vsmysee/oh-my-idea/README.md

 ## Technology

-Using the Kotlin static programming language and the Groovy script as DSL, here's a simple configuration that represents hitting h, moving a character to the left, hitting h and moving the cursor to the beginning of the line.
+Using the Kotlin static programming language and the Groovy script as DSL, here's a simple configuration that represents hitting 'h', moving a character to the left, hitting 'H' and moving the cursor to the beginning of the line.

 ```
 single {